FreeCAD/DevelopersHandbook/technical/codesigning.md

 ## Windows

 FreeCAD is currently signed using an Azure-based system sponsored by the FreeCAD Project Association (FPA).
 Signing during the GitHub Actions-based build is done using a combination of the `azure/login` Action provided by the Azure team and the .NET `sign` executable that is part of Microsoft's .NET family of tools.
-To examine the actual signing commands, see [`create_bundle.sh`](https://github.com/chennes/FreeCAD/blob/main/package/rattler-build/windows/create_bundle.sh).
+To examine the actual signing commands, see [`create_bundle.sh`](https://github.com/FreeCAD/FreeCAD/blob/main/package/rattler-build/windows/create_bundle.sh).

+To keep the system flexible and make it easier to change to a different signing certificate later on (for example, if a fork wants to set up signing), all Azure signing parameters are stored as either Repository secrets (for sensitive information) or Repository variables (for non-sensitive data).
+The variables are:
+* `AZURE_TRUSTED_SIGNING_ACCOUNT`: "FreeCAD-Code-Signing" if using the FPA's certificate
+* `AZURE_TRUSTED_SIGNING_CERTIFICATE_PROFILE`: "FreeCAD" (defined when the FPA's certificate was created)
+* `AZURE_TRUSTED_SIGNING_ENDPOINT`: "https://neu.codesigning.azure.net" (Northern Europe for the FPA's certificate)

-FPA administrators configure four GitHub Actions Repository secrets:
+Project administrators configure four GitHub Actions Repository secrets (in FreeCAD's case using credentials controlled by the FPA):
 * `AZURE_CLIENT_ID`
 * `AZURE_CLIENT_SECRET`
 * `AZURE_SUBSCRIPTION_ID`
 * `AZURE_TENANT_ID`

+### Generating the FPA's signing credentials

 The values for those variables come from the output of the Azure RBAC creation command (run on a local Windows machine, not a CI runner):
 ```